Skip to main content

 How it works

-What happens behind the scenes is that Wasp will replace all occurrences of import.meta.env.REACT_APP_SOME_VAR_NAME with the value you provided.
-This is done during the build process, so the value is embedded into the client code.
+What happens behind the scenes is that Wasp will replace all occurrences of import.meta.env.REACT_APP_SOME_VAR_NAME in your client code with the env var value you provided.
+This is done during the build process, so the value is embedded into the static files produced from the client code.

 Read more about it in Vite's docs.